 • Submissions must include contact information, brief artist statement (up to 100 words), artwork information (title, media, size (H x W x D), year completed, and price (must indicate NFS if not for sale).

-• Artists are strongly encouraged to submit high-quality JPEG images that best present the work.
+• Artists are strongly encouraged to submit high-quality images that best present the work.

 For assistance, accessibility requests, or questions about submitting please contact Connie Isbell, Membership & Community Engagement Director, at connie@monmoutharts.org; 732.212.1890 ext 101.